DataDog/hiring-engineers/answers.md

 <a name="get-creative"/>

-## Final Question: Datadog has been used in a lot of creative ways in the past.
-We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
+## Final Question: Datadog has been used in a lot of creative ways in the past...
 Is there anything creative you would use Datadog for?

-I've been working on a system to track my habit data and visualize my progress by leveraging the usage data from a habit tracking mobile app (I write about it in more detail on [Medium](https://medium.com/@kahdojay/collect-measure-and-analyze-your-habit-data-aea81c69630c)).
+I've been working on a system to track my habit data and visualize my progress by leveraging the usage data from a habit tracking mobile app ([I wrote about it in detail on my Medium page](https://medium.com/@kahdojay/collect-measure-and-analyze-your-habit-data-aea81c69630c)).

-Currently I aggregate historical data which allows me to see a top down view of my current performance stats in a spreadsheet.
+Currently, I aggregate historical data which allows me to see a top down view of my current performance stats in a spreadsheet.
 Once data collection is properly automated, I'd turn my attention to visualizing the data and allowing it to be queried more effectively, which would be a great use case for Datadog.

 Once the overall system is mature, I'd then work on making something others could use.
 Perhaps there'd be a templated Screenboard or Timeboard that the user could spin up that's pre-configured to show the proper tags.
 I'd also provide an API for more seamless habit data upload, that would also support the top habit tracking apps, that can tag all the data automatically.